 Anna Karenina by Leo Tolstoy

 You might be surprised to learn – as I was, initially – that Oprah’s book club picks aren’t just contemporary best sellers.
 In fact, she has often dipped into the classics, as when she chose Anna Karenina.
 Back in 2004, Oprah read and recommended the timeless Russian classic for its exploration of “love, adultery, and loss”.
 It’s the story of the titular heroine, Anna Karenina, who is trapped in a passionless marriage, falling for the wealthy and charismatic army officer Count Vronsky.
 Most editions run to 900+ pages, it’s easily the longest book on this list, but if you find the right translation (Oprah recommended the Pevear and Volokhonsky version) the pages will fly by.
+Read my full review of Anna Karenina here.

 The Underground Railroad by Colson Whitehead